SPJ Pro Bono Internship in the Probate and Family Court

 The program is a 10-week commitment.
 Interns are placed in the Suffolk, Middlesex, and Norfolk Probate and Family Court Register’s Office, working directly alongside courthouse staff.
 This is an unpaid, non-credit internship, but it offers invaluable experience and a flexible schedule that can fit around other commitments.

-The nature of the internship is a little different at each court:
+The internships are a little different at each court:

 - At the Suffolk Probate and Family Court in Boston interns staff the very busy Register’s office and have the chance to help the Lawyer for the Day, and observe court proceedings.
 Click for court information and directions.